giosans/dflowslide_batchtool/README.md

-Provisional repository for manual and developments of DFlowSlide_batchtool

-# DFlowSlide Batch Tool
+# DFlowSlide Batch Tool manual
 The Batch Tool DFlowSlides has undergone many changes in the last 3 years.
 In 2022, the code has been refactored and cleaned to enable easier development, improve modularity, deployment, and user-readability.
 The Batch Tool consists of an interface that takes care of the input reading and pre-processing, and the running for DFlowSlide computations.

 A little background on D-FlowSlide is available from the wiki-page: